 The most essential thing when evaluating billing software is proof of concept

 You can shop around and read about your options all you want.
-However, at the end of the day, you won’t know which billing platform works best for your subscription business until you put it to task.
+However, at the end of the day, you won’t know which billing software works best for your subscription business until you put it to the task.

 The best thing you can do, then, is test out the most promising platforms.
 Ask for a trial account or sandbox and input actual business data to see what the billing software does with it.
 Create API workflows as part of this test.

 And call sales engineers, if available, to learn how to make the most of tools or overcome hurdles.

 This testing phase takes time, but it’s worth it.

 Testing prevents you from investing in a bad-fit platform, and lays the groundwork for when you find the right one.